auth0/node-jsonwebtoken/README.md

 > If `payload` is not a buffer or a string, it will be coerced into a string using `JSON.stringify`.

-`secretOrPrivateKey` is a string, buffer, or object containing either the secret for HMAC algorithms or the PEM encoded private key for RSA and ECDSA.
+`secretOrPrivateKey` is a string (utf-8 encoded), buffer, object, or KeyObject containing either the secret for HMAC algorithms or the PEM encoded private key for RSA and ECDSA.
 In case of a private key with passphrase an object `{ key, passphrase }` can be used (based on [crypto documentation](https://nodejs.org/api/crypto.html#crypto_sign_sign_private_key_output_format)), in this case be sure you pass the `algorithm` option.
+When signing with RSA algorithms the minimum modulus length is 2048 except when the allowInsecureKeySizes option is set to true.
+Private keys below this size will be rejected with an error.

 `options`: